tomfried/ASL-interpreter-automated-scrape/README.md

 python3 python-asl-scrape.py
 # If this doesn't run at all, verify you're in the right directory.
 Might need to "cd ~/Download/ASL-interpreter-automated-scrape" first?
 ```
+7. Then wait until Google Chrome launches another window controlled by automated software, watch it do it's thing, and when it's all done, you should have a `output.csv` file completely filled out and completed in your local directory.